Norlane Venue

 What first aid course is best for Geelong workplaces?

-For many workplaces, HLTAID011 Provide First Aid is the standard option because it covers CPR and a broad range of common injuries and medical emergencies.
-HLTAID009 Provide Cardiopulmonary Resuscitation is useful for annual CPR refreshers, while HLTAID012 Provide First Aid in an Education and Care Setting is best suited to childcare, school and education care roles.
+For most workplaces, HLTAID011 Provide First Aid is the standard course because it covers CPR and a broad range of common injuries and medical emergencies.
+HLTAID009 Provide Cardiopulmonary Resuscitation is useful for CPR refreshers, while HLTAID012 is best suited to childcare, school and education care settings.

-Can Geelong businesses book group first aid training?
+Can Geelong businesses or community groups book group first aid training?

-Can first aid training help teams near University Hospital Geelong and Deakin Waterfront Campus?
+Can first aid training support health-adjacent workplaces near University Hospital Geelong?

-How is Geelong different from nearby areas like Geelong West or Belmont?
+How is Geelong different from Geelong West for first aid training?

-Can first aid training cover coastal and waterfront incidents in Geelong?
+Can first aid training cover public-space emergencies in Geelong?